G385 Modern China (internet section)

 Forum essay #8: Describe politics in the early years of the Chinese republic: do you think the republic had a solid basis?

 1. China in disintegration.
-Edward McCord, "Cries That Shake the Earth: Military Atrocities and Popular Protests in Warlord China" (under Oncourse Resources).
+Edward McCord, "Cries That Shake the Earth: Military Atrocities and Popular Protests in Warlord China" (under Oncourse week 6 module).
 Notes.

 Forum essay #9: Did Chinese politics get worse after the republican revolution?
 Why or why not?